Get an experienced perspective on PEY

 Pop Up with Peers: Resume Review – January 24, 2023

-Ahead of the YNCN Winter Career Fair, our Peer Coaches hosted a drop-in Resume Review event in the Myhal Centre's atrium for prospective co-op students.
-Senior Peer Coach Zahra spoke about the day's activities.
+Ahead of the You're Next Career Network's (YNCN) Winter Career Fair, our Peer Coaches hosted a drop-in Resume Review event in the Myhal Centre's atrium for prospective co-op students.

 Vallissa Mueller, Student Development Officer: "Today, we're at Myhal for a Pop Up resume event with our Peer Coaches to give some advice to our second and third year college students on the resume before the YNCN career fair.
 If you weren't able to make it today, don't worry, we will have other events and you can also book an SDO appointment with myself or one of my colleagues to go through your resume and cover letter interview preparation, job search strategy.
 We're here to support.
 We look forward to connecting with you soon."

 Zahra, Senior Peer Coach: "As a Peer Coach, I'm here to help facilitate and run workshops with the ECC that are designed to help students prepare for their PEY Co-op experience.
 An example is today's event where we had a Pop Up with Peers helping students really learn how to make targeted resumes and improve the resumes that they currently have.
 Today, we saw a lot of great work with students and we helped them really drive home and fix a little key features in their resume, including how to do action statements as well as some formatting.
 But overall, it’s a really great turn out and students are engaged, eager and ready to go out on their PEY search."

 What did you learn from speaking with a Peer Coach today?

 Jiayu, 3rd year Chemical Engineering student: "Most important thing I learned from this is that I can actually customize my LinkedIn URL to something more professional, and I've got also more advice and suggestions on how to make my resume more professional, more concise."